-C:\> SEDT NAMES.TXT Note SEDT file names can be up to eight characters long.
+C:\> SEDT NAMES.TXT

+SEDT file names can be up to eight characters long.
 They can have extensions up to three characters long.
 For example, LONGNAME.TXT is a valid file name in SEDT.

-Understanding the SEDT Screen
+The SEDT Screen Display

 This section describes the four areas of the SEDT screen shown in Figure 8-1.
 As you read the descriptions, refer to the appropriate labels in Figure 8-1.